 The FAFSA determines a student's eligibility to receive federal financial aid.
-This form is completed for each year of school enrollment, and qualifies students for federal loans, grants and scholarships.
+This form is completed for each year of school enrollment, and qualifies students for federal loans, grants, and scholarships.

-The FAFSA establishes an Expected Family Contribution (EFC), based on reported family income from the previous tax year, current assets, and any benefits such as social security.
+The FAFSA establishes an Expected Family Contribution (EFC), based on reported family income from the previous tax year, current assets, and any benefits such as Social Security.

-Beginning with the 2023-24 financial aid award year, the EFC will be replaced with a new formula, the Student Aid Index (SAI) to determine awards.
+Beginning with the 2023-24 financial aid award year, the EFC will be replaced with a new formula, the Student Aid Index (SAI), to determine awards.
 Starting in October 2022, FAFSA applications will be simplified to incorporate the change.

-Currently, assets include parent and child checking and savings accounts, investment properties, and value of stocks and bonds.
+Currently, assets include parent and child checking and savings accounts, investment properties, and the value of stocks and bonds.
 In general, the formula used is: Cost of school attendance - EFC = financial need.